Git not working if color.ui is enabled

 So, I managed to fix it on the git side, but it should be good if redmine could be able to see this by itself, and fix it or warn the user.

-#3 Updated by Rodrigo Toledo about 8 years ago
+#3 Updated by Rodrigo Toledo over 8 years ago

 My guess is that the issue has to do with some kind of special characters used to put color in the terminal, and that redmine is reading from that output in order to do something with the branch name.
 If this guess is right, the solution should be stripping that output of any special character before using it for something.

 Anyway it's just a guess, I don't know anything about the internal workings of redmine.

-#4 Updated by Rodrigo Toledo about 8 years ago
+#4 Updated by Rodrigo Toledo over 8 years ago

 Maybe something like this http://www.commandlinefu.com/commands/view/3584/remove-color-codes-special-characters-with-sed but in the context of capturing any git output

-#5 Updated by Bernhard Furtmueller about 8 years ago
+#5 Updated by Bernhard Furtmueller over 8 years ago

 I had a brief look to: